akcCode/Cplusplus-Program/CS330 README.md

 Future Applications
 This project strengthens my skills for game development, UI/UX, and simulations.
 Understanding 3D rendering, object transformations, and interactivity will help in VR/AR, software engineering, and data visualization.
+I plan to continue working on this scene well after this course to continue to refine and work on my 3D rendering skills.